 Short-term Care: ER Visits

-This metric tracks the number of times residents are sent to the emergency room per 1,000 days of short-term care.
+This metric measures the number of emergency room visits per 1,000 days of short-term patient care.
 Staying out of the emergency room is one way to assess short-term care.

 Short-term Care: Facilitates Functional Improvement